vickmuir/Backup/evault-backup-and-restore-terminology.md

 **Encryption**

 By default all encryption over the wire (OTW) is encrypted with AES 128-bit encryption.
 If you want to store your data in an encrypted format, you have several options as part of the backup process.
-If you lose your password you can't get your data back.
+If you lose your password, you can't get your data back.

 **Special backups**